Come to Papa - Latest Episode

 With more than 20 years as a stand-up comedian, Tom Papa is one of the top comedic voices in the country finding success in film, TV, radio and podcasts as well as on the live stage.

-Tom just signed on as Head Writer and regular performer for the legendary radio show, A Prairie Home Companion.
+Tom just signed on as Head Writer and regular performer for the legendary radio show, Live From Here.
 Tom is featured on the show in his own regular segment, “Out In America With Tom Papa,” heard regularly by the 2.6 million fans of the weekly radio show.

 A regular on The Late Show with Stephen Colbert and Conan, Tom’s third hour-long stand-up special, Human Mule, premiered on Amazon and Hulu on March 9.
 Human Mule had its TV premiere on December 9, 2016 on Epix and the digital audio version was released on December 16.
 Tom’s first two, critically acclaimed hour-long specials were directed by Rob Zombie: Tom Papa: Freaked Out (2013) is streaming on Amazon and Hulu and is available as a download; and Tom Papa Live in New York City (2011) is streaming on Netflix and is available as a download.

 Tom is host of the hit podcast and SiriusXM show, Come to Papa, a weekly, hour-long show featuring Tom exploring the funny side of life, occasionally with guests like Mel Brooks, Ray Romano, Carl Reiner and Jerry Seinfeld.